 60 MPH at 5 Seconds you move 450 Feet

-You were 300 feet from the traffic light, but as your were reading the text message, you moved 180 feet.
+You were 300 feet from the traffic light, but as you were reading the text message, you moved 180 feet.
 When you looked up from the text message, you are 120 feet (300 -180) from the traffic light that has now changed from yellow to red.

-If you can get you foot on the brake in a half-second (that’s fast), you will travel 30 feet (half of 60 fps).
+If you can get your foot on the brake in a half-second (that’s fast), you will travel 30 feet (half of 60 fps).
 So at the point of applying his brakes, you are 90 feet from the traffic (the initial 120 feet minus the 30 feet it took to reach for the brake).
 You just applied the brakes.

 You will have to stop a car moving at 40 MPH (60 feet a sec) in 1.5 seconds.
-Life is going to get terribly exciting.
+Life is going to get exciting.